Jackpot-007/holbertonschool-hbnb/part1/README.md

 ## Role of the Facade Pattern
 The Facade acts as an intermediary between the Presentation Layer and the Business Logic Layer:
   - Simplifies interaction and reduces complexity.
-  - Enables loose coupling: the presentation layer is unaware of internal details of models or persistence.
+  - Enables loose coupling: The presentation layer is unaware of internal details of models or persistence.
   - Makes it possible to change internal logic without affecting the public API.

 Simplified flow:

 [User Request] → API → Facade → Models → Repository → Database

 ## Part 1.
-Detailed class diagram for the business logic layer
+Detailed class diagram for business logic layer

 <img width="400" height="800" alt="Diagrama_de_Clases(Parte 1)" src="https://github.com/user-attachments/assets/84e290b0-e4ba-4268-bfed-e5fda288c597" />